Higher Education in Central Europe

 Albisetti, James C. Schooling German Girls and Women: Secondary and Higher Education in the 19th Century.
-Princeton: 1988.
+Princeton, NJ: Princeton University Press, 1988.

 Bonner, Thomas Neville.
 To the Ends of the Earth: Women’s Search for Education in Medicine.
-Cambridge: 1992.
+Cambridge, MA: Harvard University Press, 1992.

 Freidenreich, Harriet Pass.
 Female, Jewish, and Educated: The Lives of Central European University Women.
-Bloomington: 2002.
+Bloomington, IN: Indiana University Press, 2002.